AlexanderMath/fasth/README.md

 # FastH
-Code accompanying article 'Fast Orthogonal Parameterization with Householder Matrices' accepted for publication at the ICML 2020 Workshop on <a href="https://invertibleworkshop.github.io/">Invertible Neural Networks and Normalizing Flows</a>.
+Code accompanying article 'Fast Orthogonal Parameterization with Householder Matrices' accepted for publication at the ICML 2020 Workshop on <a target="_blank" href="https://invertibleworkshop.github.io/">Invertible Neural Networks and Normalizing Flows</a>.

 # Requirements
 Run